Level 2 Traineeship in Plastering

 Suitability will also be determined following an assessment of your current level of literacy and numeracy

-If you have not obtained the stated entry grades for Maths & English, but your assessment determines that you have the potential to achieve a Level 2 Essential Skill in numeracy and/or literacy over the duration of the NI Traineeship, you may be enrolled as an ‘Introductory’ Trainee, following the same programme as those of the full NI Traineeship except for Essential Skills.
+If you have not obtained the stated entry grades for Maths & English, but your assessment determines that you have the potential to achieve a Level 2 Essential Skill in numeracy and/or literacy over the duration of the NI Traineeship, you may still be enrolled.

 *Entry criteria may be subject to change.